UPDATED: APRIL 14, 2023 | 2 MIN READ

 How To Buy Health Insurance In Illinois?

 You can buy individual and family health coverage in Illinois during open enrollment.
 If you’ve missed that time window, you still may be eligible to apply if you have a qualifying life event.
-To find the best coverage and the cheapest rate, use our online quote tool.
+Use our online quote tool to find the best coverage and the cheapest rate.